grenaud/dice/README.md

 # Readme for DICE

 DICE is a Bayesian method to jointly estimate error, drift and contamination rate parameters from present-day humans in ancient DNA samples, using MCMC.
 Our approach is applicable to nuclear autosomal data.
-It can also determine the most probable ancestry of the individual(s) that contaminated the sample.
+It can also serve to determine the most probable ancestry of the individual(s) that contaminated the sample.

 # Contact